 The compiler must be installed and integrated correctly with Microsoft Visual Studio* 2013.

-Intel® MKL is included in the Intel® Parallel Studio XE suite.
+Intel® MKL is included in the Intel® Parallel Studio XE suite, or standalone version.

 3. Microsoft* Visual Studio 2013